Backcountry Hiking Trails – Multi-Day Hikes

 East Coast Trail – 540 km

-The path of the East Coast Trail takes you past towering cliffs and headlands, sea stacks, deep fjords and natural wave-driven geyser.
+The path of the East Coast Trail takes you past towering cliffs and headlands, sea stacks, deep fjords, and natural wave-driven geysers.
 It provides access to historic communities, lighthouses, seabird colonies, whales, icebergs, and the world’s southernmost caribou herd.

 The North Rim Traverse and the Long Range Traverse – Gros Morne National Park

 Both of these Traverse through Gros Morne national park requires solid navigational skills and prior wilderness hiking experience.
 If you lack any of it, go with a guide.

 The Laurentian Trail – 75 km